Simple Ways to Beautify Your Old Sofa

 Take your plain sofa from outdated to updated with nailhead trim.
 Adding the accents to your sofa can create a contemporary design.
-Nailhead trim is a chic furniture accessory that gives it sparkle and is pretty simple to do it yourself.
-Depending on the fabric color or leather choose from warm to cool tones that range from brass, brushed nickel, bronze, gold, silver or rubbed antique.
+Nailhead trim is a chic furniture accessory that gives it sparkle, and it's pretty simple to do it yourself.
+Depending on the leather or fabric color choose from warm to cool tones that range from brass, brushed nickel, bronze, gold, silver or rubbed antique.

 Bring in Drama

 Add a dramatic accent wall in the room to create a contrast with your sofa fabric.
 This is a quick afternoon project that will make light colored upholstery pop against a dark wall.
 If your sofa is dark go the opposite direction and paint the walls in a light tone to make the sofa stand out.